Trip Logistics

 Unlicensed 'Taxis'

-Never accept a ride from someone standing in the Arrivals hall offering a “cheap taxi” or “private car.”
-These are unlicensed drivers who often overcharge or lack proper insurance.
-Always head to the official Taxi Rank outside or use a verified app.
+Never accept a ride from someone in the Arrivals hall offering a “cheap taxi” or “private car.”
+These are unlicensed drivers who often overcharge or lack insurance.
+Always use the official Taxi Rank or a verified app.

 Transfer Options